Do You Wish to Understand How to Choose A Grp Pipe Production Line And Immediately Obtain Maximum Profit, Minimizing The Risks?

 Before we go into specifics, let us look at an example:

-If a supplier offers you a CFW 300-2600 line, equipped for an AWWA range of 600-2000, it means that the production line could produce all the pipes with a diameter range which falls within this diameter interval of 300mm to 2600mm, whilst the
+If a supplier offers you a CFW 300-2600 line, equipped for an AWWA range of 600-2000, it means that the production line could produce all the pipes with a diameter range which falls within this diameter interval of 300mm to 2600mm, whilst the fit out equipment which will actually be supplied for production and testing will only cover the following diameters (in mm):

 600 – 700 – 800 – 900 – 1000 -1200 -1400- 1600 – 1800 – 2000

-Seeing that the delivery lead time of a single fit out is relatively short (a couple of months), it is convenient that you accurately choose the initial
+Seeing that the delivery lead time of a single fit out is relatively short (a couple of months), it is convenient that you accurately choose the initial fit out configurations, based on the current diameter demands, thereby reducing the initial investments substantially, purchasing other diameters only on a new project basis.

-Once the capacity range and current demand fit outs have been chosen, the third task is that of carefully evaluating the know-how which has been included in the contract (if any), the pipe designs and recipes, pressure and stiffness ratings relative to each diameter, the basic certifications which will allow you to immediately start with industrial production of sellable pipe, as well as the necessary equipment to
+Once the capacity range and current demand fit outs have been chosen, the third task is that of carefully evaluating the know-how which has been included in the contract (if any), the pipe designs and recipes, pressure and stiffness ratings relative to each diameter, the basic certifications which will allow you to immediately start with industrial production of sellable pipe, as well as the necessary equipment to optimise your production plant and logistics related thereto.

 This task is particularly intricate and critical, so it is extremely important to have as much information as possible, before purchasing anything related to the FW technology, because any mistake in this phase will put the complete investment in a high risk of failure.
 Easily you could get in a situation where you invested on a complete plant but you cannot get the contracts due to the pressure range, or because you must increase your prices to cover the scrap costs or Plant inefficiency.